cwe1ss/microservices-template/README.md

 A "Service Bus namespace" called `{environment}-bus` is shared by all services and placed in its own `{environment}-bus` resource group.

-Topics and subscriptions are managed by the Dapr "pubsub"-component.
-Services can use this component to automatically create topics and subscriptions.
+Topics and subscriptions are created when the individual services are deployed (as defined in `./infrastructure/config.json`.
+Each service uses its managed identity to access the topics and subscriptions.

 ## Azure Application Insights